LattePandaTeam/Docs/content/1st_edition/io_programming_reference.md

 **Test:**

-1. Click debug to execute, you will find the motor sweeping forth and back continuously.
+1. Click debug to execute, and then you will find that the motor stars to sweep back and forth continuously.

 # I2C

-This example will show you how to use I2C to get the data form 3-axis accelerometer ADXL345 **API Required:**
+This example will show you how to use I2C to receive data form a 3-axis accelerometer ADXL345 **API Required:**

 1. public Arduino();
 2. public void wireBegin(Int16 delay);